Online Multi Camera-IMU Calibration

-Because of these limitations, offline batch optimization has often been used to calibrate systems using measurement data.
-Current implementations, such as Kalibr, can produce accurate extrinsic and temporal calibration parameters of camera-IMU systems with very little cost \cite{Furgale2013,Fleps2011}.
-However, this calibration must be done as a non-sequential batch process which struggles with estimating parameters over a large time scale and is naturally unable to handle sudden changes to sensor extrinsics, such as sensor shifts due to disturbance or vibration.
+Because of these limitations, offline batch optimization has often been used to calibrate systems using measurement data in a defined environment.
+This method can produce accurate extrinsic and temporal calibration parameters of camera-IMU systems with very little cost \cite{Furgale2013,Tan2013,Fleps2011}.
+However, this calibration must be done as a non-sequential batch process which would struggle with estimating parameters over a large time scale.
+Additionally, batch processes by their nature are unable to handle sudden changes to sensor extrinsics, such as a sensor shifts due to disturbance or vibration.

-As such, multiple online calibration methodologies using Extended Kalman Filter (EKF) frameworks have been used to calibrate single and multi-camera-IMU systems \cite{Mirzaei2007,Hu2020,Eckenhoff2021,Parnian2010,Guodong2009a}.
-These Kalman filter based methods can perform online calibrations are robust against step changes to sensor extrinsic parameters.
-In this paper, we present an update to the EKF-based algorithm for a IMU-camera system calibration that incorporates multiple cameras.
-Additionally, this framework adapts existing measurement models to take advantage of open source computer vision software for the detection of visual fiducials, which can lead to decreased developmental complexity and simplify the filter measurement update.
-We also provide an general filter implementation of this framework through the open-sourced repository found at \cite{multi-cam-imu-cal}.
-Finally, we consider temporal calibration through a simple one way time translation filter that can be applied to any sensor measurement that does not utilize two-way clock synchronization.
+As such, online calibrations using Extended Kalman Filter (EKF) frameworks have been used to calibrate camera-IMU systems \cite{Mirzaei2007,Hu2020,Eckenhoff2021,Parnian2010,Guodong2009a}.
+These Kalman filter based methods can perform online calibrations as well as handle step changes to sensor extrinsic parameters.
+In this paper, we present an update to the EKF-based algorithm for IMU-camera system calibration that incorporates multiple cameras.
+This framework adapts existing measurement models to take advantage of open source computer vision software for the detection of visual fiducials, which can lead to decreased developmental complexity and simplify the filter measurement update.
+We also provide an example of this framework through the open-sourced repository found at \cite{multi-cam-imu-cal}.
+Finally, we consider temporal calibration through the development of a simple one way time translation filter that can be applied to any sensor measurement that does not utilize two-way clock synchronization.